 I purged, sold, and donated so much stuff, and what I quickly realized in the process is that most of the items that I was completely unattached to were impulse purchases I had bought during the holidays, or popular items I thought I “needed” to try after seeing them on social media.
 This leads me to the next step…

 Take Note Of “Why” You Purchased Something

 Purchases should be intentional and well thought out.
-Keeping that at the forefront of shopping is extremely important and is what will help you stay on track.
+Keeping that at the forefront of shopping is very important and is what will help you stay on track.

 But all too often we put emotion into shopping, and that’s when things get tricky.
 We had a bad week, so we buy something.
 We had a good week, so we buy something.
 We’re bored, so we buy something.
 The cycle goes on and on.

 It can also be easy to feel seasonal or holiday pressure to buy things, which is the trap I used to mostly fall into.

 After looking at all your purchases and separating out the ones you aren’t happy with, take note of “why” you purchased it.

 Was it because a salesperson or friend encouraged you to?
 Was it a random purchase from the Target Dollar zone?
 Was it something you kept seeing on Instagram 47 times and you felt like you “needed” it?
 Or was it because you were sad and you thought it would make you feel better?

 Understanding the “why” with past purchases can help you avoid falling into the same trap in the future.